- Independent review/ second party opinion

 Types of green bonds

-Green Bonds are standard bonds with a green as a bonus feature
+Green Bonds are standard bonds with a bonus "green" feature

-The green “use of proceeds” bond market has developed around the idea of flat pricing; where the bond price is the same as ordinary bonds.
+The green “use of proceeds” bond market has developed around the idea of flat pricing - where the bond price is the same as ordinary bonds.
 Prices are flat because the credit profile of green bonds is the same as other vanilla bonds from the same issuer.
-Therefore green bonds are pari passu to vanilla issuances.
+Therefore, green bonds are pari pasu to vanilla issuance.